Assyriology (Languages, History, and Culture of the Ancient Near East)

 - Ideological History of Ancient Mesopotamia

-- extensive language training (Akkadian, Sumerian, Hebrew, Ancient Greek, Arabic, Aramaic)
+- Language training (Akkadian, Sumerian, Arabic, Classical Hebrew, Ancient Greek, Aramaic)

 Organisations where our graduates work